-During the year ended December 31, 2019, the Company purchased \$93,540 of spare aircraft parts from NORDAM, an entity affiliated with Meredith S. Madden, a director of the Company.
+During the year ended December 31, 2020, the Company purchased \$223,050 of spare aircraft parts from NORDAM, an entity affiliated with Meredith S. Madden, a director of the Company.
+The Company's purchases from NORDAM are through arms-length transactions on terms generally available to other NORDAM customers.